va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-02-02-Updates-TelSeq-tutorial-CHIP-and-SV-calling-Prathima-Vembu.md

 ### 3. Uploading scripts to GCS

-To enable command-line interaction with Google Cloud Storage (GCS), it is essential to install the Google Cloud SDK, which can be installed from the official documentation here.
-During the installation process, it is important to ensure the selection and installation of the components specifically related to gsutil and gcloud.
+To enable command-line interaction with Google Cloud Storage (GCS), it is essential to install the Google Cloud SDK, which can be installed from the official documentation [here](https://cloud.google.com/sdk/docs/install).
+During the installation process, it is important to ensure the selection and installation of the components specifically related to `gsutil` and `gcloud`.
 These components provide the necessary tools and functionalities for seamless communication with GCS using the command line, as shown below.

 ```
 gsutil cp <script> gs://bucket_name